metabase/metabase/docs/installation-and-operation/running-metabase-on-azure.md

 ### Database name

 Azure does not let users create a database upon service creation, that's the reason why we used `postgres` as the database to install Metabase.
-Althought this shouldn't be a problem, a good practice would be to install the database in a separate database named `metabase`.
+Although this shouldn't be a problem, a good practice would be to install the database in a separate database named `metabase`.
 If you are not in a hurry to try the product, you should create a database named `metabase` as soon as you create the database and then use the appropiate connection string when deploying the docker container.
 In the example above the connection string would be

 ```